 Allied Health Sciences Building (AHS), Room 148, (907) 786-4346

 The registered dental hygienist is a licensed oral health educator and clinical operator who, as part of the dental team, uses preventive, educational and therapeutic methods to help individuals and groups attain and maintain optimum oral health.
 Dental hygienists can work as clinicians, educators, researchers, administrators, managers, preventive program developers, consumer advocates, sales and marketing managers, editors, and consultants.
 Clinical dental hygienists may work in a variety of health care settings such as private dental offices, schools, public health clinics, hospitals, managed care organizations, correctional institutions or nursing homes.

 Clinical dental hygiene requires the ability to sit for long periods of time, good to excellent eye-hand coordination and excellent fine hand motor skills.
 Dental hygienists are exposed to bacteria and viruses.
 Use of protective glasses, face masks and surgical-type gloves is required.
 A professional appearance must be maintained during preclinical and clinical sessions.

-The BSDH program also offers hygienists training in restorative dental hygiene and/or educational methodology.
+The BSDH program also offers hygienists training in restorative dental hygiene.
 Students earning a BSDH may be eligible for a commission in the U.S. Public Health Service and for teaching opportunities.
 The BSDH prepares students for graduate programs in dental hygiene and public health.

-Transfer of credits may be possible for graduates of an American Dental Association (ADA) accredited dental assisting program.
+Transfer of credits may be possible for graduates of a dental assisting program that is accredited by the Commission on Dental Accreditation.
 Contact the dental hygiene program advisor for details.